Special Events and Special Event Permits

 Special Event Assistance Program

 In December 2013, the City Commission created the Special Events Assistance Program.
-Under the program, the City Commission will annually approve a list of events for which the costs of City fees and resources will be funded by the City of North Port.
+Under the program, the City Commission will approve a list of events (quarterly) for which the costs of City fees and resources will be funded by the City of North Port.
 To be considered for funding under the Program, the event must be held in the City of North Port and meet Special Events Assistance Program guidelines/criteria.

 All applications with supporting documents are to be submitted in person to Neighborhood Development Services, Planning Division, North Port City Hall, 4970 City Hall Boulevard, North Port, FL 34286.
+Application

 Temporary Uses and Temporary Use Permits